spyder-ide/spyder-docs/doc/onlinehelp.rst

 |

-Enter the name of the item you'd like documentation on in the :guilabel:`Module or package` field, or the :guilabel:`Get` field, to load its doc directly.
+Enter the name of the item you'd like help on in the :guilabel:`Package` field to load its documentation directly.

 .. image:: images/online_help/online-help-name.gif
    :alt: Spyder Online Help pane showing module browsing by name